max2ma/FinancialModels_AmazonF1/README.md

   - the European and the Asian options of the the [Black-Scholes model][Black-Scholes Model],
   - the European and the European barrier options of the [Heston model][Heston Model].

-(see the hyperlinks above in case you need more details about the implementation).

 ## Theory

 ### Black-Scholes Model